treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 This year PyCon has a new [mentored sprints][] hatchery track for underrepresented beginners, to fight against that fear a bit.
 The applications for have closed for PyCon 2019, but that's something to keep an eye on for future PyCons.

-I'd like to address these fears because I wish more people would stay for the PyCon sprints.
+This year PyCon has multiple options to help you have a successful sprint, including their annual "Introduction to Sprinting Workshop" on Sunday and, brand-new this year, the [mentored sprints][] a hatchery track for underrepresented beginners.
+The applications for the mentored sprints have closed for PyCon 2019, but that's something to keep an eye on for future PyCons.

+In this post I'm going to share some advice for **how to get the most out of the PyCon sprints** and I hope to **address the fears that folks often feel**.
+I'm hoping this post might encourage you to add an extra day or two to your PyCon trip and give the sprints a try.

 The sprints are a very different experience from the talk days at PyCon and **they're hard to compare to the rest of PyCon**.
-Some people like the talks better, but I've also talked to first time sprints who said **the sprints were their favorite part of the conference**.
+Some people like the talks better, but I've also talked to first time sprinters who said **the sprints were their favorite part of the conference**.

 In this post I'm going to share some advice for **how to get the most out of the PyCon sprints**.
 I'm hoping this post might encourage you to add an extra day or two to your PyCon trip and give the sprints a try.